web3/web3.js/docs/include_web3-module-abstract-method-class-reference.rst

 This property will return the ``rpcMethod`` string.
-It will be used for the creation of the JSON-RPC payload Object.
+It will be used for the creation of the JSON-RPC payload object.

 =======
 Returns